 Exercising Regularly to Improve Hearing and Reduce Stress and Anxiety

 Exercise is one of the best methods for counteracting stress.
 Even walking for 30 minutes a day can better your mood and lower stress.
-Regular exercises like running and lifting weights can also help to maintain a normal body weight.
+Regular exercises like running and lifting weights can also help to maintain normal body weight.

 Interestingly enough, obesity and diabetes are associated with hearing loss, so exercise will not only protect against stress-induced hearing loss but could also reduce the risk of other hearing loss factors.